Skip to Main Content

 Employers must designate set paydays and conspicuously post notices indicating the same; if they fail to do so, paydays will be the 1st and 15th of each month.
 Tex.
 Lab Code § 61.012.

-When an employee must receive their final payment is determined by the circumstances under which the employee's employment ended.
+The date of an employee's final payment is determined by the circumstances under which the employee's employment ended.
 If an employee is discharged or otherwise involuntarily separated, their final payment must be made within six calendar days of discharge.
-(Tex.
-Labor Code 61.014(a)).
-If the employee quits or otherwise leaves voluntarily, their final payment must be made on the next regularly scheduled payday following the effective date of separation.
-(Id. § 61.014(b)).
+Tex.
+Lab.
+Code 61.014(a).
+If the employee quits, or otherwise leaves voluntarily, their final payment must be made on the next regularly scheduled payday following the effective date of separation.
+Tex.
+Lab.
+Code § 61.014(b).

 Unemployment Insurance

 The Texas Supreme Court has held that a person may simultaneously receive leave and other benefits under the Family and Medical Leave Act and unemployment benefits under the Texas Labor Code.
-Texas Workforce Comm'n v.
-Wichita Cnty., 548 S.W.3d 489, 491 (Tex.
+Tex.
+Workforce Comm'n v.
+Wichita Cnty., 548 S.W.3d 489, 495 (Tex.
 2018).

 Workers' Compensation

 Workers' compensation insurance is not required for most private employers in Texas.
-If obtained, the coverage is controlled by and subject to the Texas Workers' Compensation Act (the Act), which is found at Title 5A https://www.lawserver.com/law/state/texas/tx-codes/texas_codes_labor_code_title_5_subtitle_a, of the Texas Labor Code.
+If obtained, the coverage is controlled by and subject to the Texas Workers' Compensation Act (TWCA), which is found in Title 5A of the Texas Lab.
+Code.
 Tex.
-Labor Code § 401.001, et seq. governs the Workers' Health and Safety, and § 406.001, et seq. governs Workers' Compensation Insurance Coverage.
+Lab.
+Code § 401.001, et seq., governs the Workers' Health and Safety, and § 406.001, et seq., governs Workers' Compensation Insurance Coverage.

-Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the Act.
-Under the Act, a workplace injury must be immediately reported to the employer; failing to promptly report an injury may result in a denial of benefits.
-Also, it is unlawful to discriminate against an employee because they have filed a workers' compensation claim or testified in a proceeding under the Act.
+Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the TWCA.
+Under the TWCA, a workplace injury must be reported to the employer within 30 days from when the injury occurs, or, if the injury is an occupational disease, when the employee knew or should have known that the injury may be related to the employment.
+Tex.
+Lab.
+Code § 409.001(a).
+If an employee fails to timely report an injury, the employee may not receive benefits.
+Tex.
+Lab.
+Code § 409.002.
+Also, it is unlawful to discriminate against an employee because they have filed a workers' compensation claim or testified in a proceeding under the TWCA.
 (Tex.
-Labor Code § 451.001)
+Lab.
+Code § 451.001)

 Child Labor/Minimum Age

 Subject to certain exceptions, the minimum age for employment in Texas is 14.
 Tex.
-Labor Code § 51.011.
+Lab.
+Code § 51.011.
 A child who is 14 or 15 years old may not work more than eight hours in one day or 48 hours in one week.
-Id. § 51.013.
+Tex.
+Lab. § 51.013(a).
 There are also certain hour restrictions for children who attend public or private school, including summer school.
-Id. § 51.013(b).
+Tex.
+Lab.
+Code § 51.013(b).
 Some limitations apply based on the employer's operations.

 The exceptions are regulated by the Texas Workforce Commission, which is authorized to, during working hours, inspect a place where there is good reason to believe that a child is employed or has been employed within the last two years, and collect information concerning the employment of a child who works or has worked at that place.
 Tex.
-Labor Code. § 51.021.
+Lab.
+Code. § 51.021.
 The Commission may require reports, conduct investigations, and take other actions it considers necessary to implement this chapter.
-Id. § 51.024(a).
+Tex.
+Lab.
+Code§ 51.024(a).

 Gun Laws

-An employer may also prohibit an employee from such carrying or possession "on the premises of the employer's business" as defined by Tex.
+An employer may also prohibit an employee from carrying or possessing "on the premises of the employer's business" as defined by Tex.
 Pen.
-Code § 46.03(c) of the penal code as a building or portion of a building, not to include any public or private driveway, street, sidewalk or walkway, parking lot, parking garage, or other parking area.
-(Tex.
-Labor Code § 52.062(b)).
+Code § 46.03(c).
+Tex.
+Lab.
+Code § 52.062(b).
+The penal code defines "premises" as a building or portion of a building, not to include any public or private driveway, street, sidewalk or walkway, parking lot, parking garage, or other parking area.
+Tex.
+Pen.
+Code § 46.03(c).
 Absent gross negligence, a private or public employer is immune from civil liability for personal injury, death, property damage, or any other damages resulting or arising out of an occurrence involving a firearm or ammunition that the employer is required to allow on the employer's property under this subchapter.
-(Tex.
-Labor Code § 52.063(a)).
+Tex.
+Lab.
+Code § 52.063(a).
 Furthermore, the presence of a firearm or ammunition on the employer's property does not, in and of itself, constitute a failure by the employer to provide a safe workplace.
+Tex.
+Lab.
+Code § 52.063(b).

 Texas Commission on Human Rights Act

-The Act, which may be found at Tex.
-Labor Code § 21.001, et seq., prohibits workplace discrimination because of race, color, disability, religion, sex (including pregnancy or a related medical condition), national origin, age, and genetic information.
-The Act also prohibits retaliation against an individual who engages in protected activity under the Act.
-The Texas Workforce Commission's Civil Rights Division regulates and enforces the Act, much like the Equal Employment Opportunity Commission regulates and enforces federal discrimination laws.
+The Texas Commission on Human Rights Act (TCHRA), which may be found at Tex.
+Lab.
+Code § 21.001, et seq., prohibits workplace discrimination because of race, color, disability, religion, sex (including pregnancy or a related medical condition), national origin, age, and genetic information.
+Tex.
+Lab.
+Code § 21.051.
+The TCHRA also prohibits retaliation against an individual who engages in protected activity under the TCHRA.
+Tex.
+Lab.
+Code § 21.055.
+The Texas Workforce Commission's Civil Rights Division regulates and enforces the TCHRA, much like the Equal Employment Opportunity Commission regulates and enforces federal discrimination laws.
 Further information regarding the Texas Workforce Commission's Civil Rights Division may be accessed at www.twc.state.tx.us/customers/jsemp/employee-rights-laws.html.

 Voluntary Veteran's Preference Employment Policy